gboeing/ppd534/syllabus/readme.md

 # Questions and Assistance

 We are available if you need help throughout the semester and are happy to answer your questions.
-By email, you should expect a reply typically within approximately one working day.
+Please ask course-related questions in our course's Slack channel: you should expect a reply typically within two working days.
+If you have a sensitive personal matter to discuss, please ask by email.
 Office hours info is provided at the beginning of the syllabus.

 ## Who to contact

-If you have a question about class material, homework, or a coding/data problem, contact the TA first.
-If you have a specific question for the professor outside of those categories, please sign up for an office hours slot to chat.
+If you have a question about class material, homework, or a coding/data problem: post on Slack or drop by the TA's office hours.
+If you have a specific question for the professor outside of those categories, please drop by his office hours to chat.

 ## How to ask a technical question